Can Syngonium Live in Water Permanently? I Tested It

 - Replace the water regularly and gently rinse the roots.

-- Keep the vase clean and algae-free.
+- Keep the vase clean and free from algae.

-- Remove yellow or damaged leaves promptly.
+- Remove any yellow or damaged leaves as soon as you notice them.

 Enhanced Growth and Vitality with Hydroponic Method